epirus-io/epirus.github.io/docs/explorer/features.md

 ![Contracts view](./img/contracts.png)

 Here you can see details of all contracts deployed to the network.
 Those contracts that comply with well defined interfaces are automatically tagged with a type in the `Label` column to reflect this.
-For example, `ERC20` for fungible token contracts, `ERC721` for non-fungible token contracts, and Custom for those that have not been registered in the contract registry.
+For example, `ERC20` and `ERC777` for fungible token contracts, `ERC721` for non-fungible token contracts, and Custom for those that have not been registered in the contract registry.

 The `Name` column provides the contract name if the contract is registered in the Epirus contract registry.
 To learn more about the contract registry, head [here](metadata.md).